top of page

 • Communicate with invisible aids

-• Have their horse flow effortlessly through their work
+• Have our horses flow effortlessly through their work

 • Perform sequences of maneuvers